outerbounds/flowproject/README.md

 Currently, Snowflake and S3 are supported.
 See [use cases](#use-cases) to understand how to use each in detail.

 ## `deploy` script
-A `deploy` script to use manually or in CI, that deploys workflows ending in the root directory matching `*.flow.py` to Argo Workflows.
+A `deploy` script to use manually or in CI, that deploys workflows files in the root directory matching `*.flow.py` to Argo Workflows.
 [Metaflow `branches`](https://docs.metaflow.org/production/coordinating-larger-metaflow-projects#custom-branches) are linked to GitHub branches, meaning code branches are now coupled to workflow namespaces.
 This pattern connects workflow changes with code changes, facilitating observability and debugging.

 ## `SensorFlow` use cases